vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 # VISTA Data Project

 ### A Real-time Computable Master Data Model for VA's VISTA Systems
 _Web-standard.
 Security-enabled.
 Symmetric-Read-Write._

-The VISTA Data Project is an approach to comprehensively expose and represent all 35 years of patient data and institutional know-how currently in the VA's 131 nationally deployed health information systems (VISTA) using a modern web-standard machine-processable data model; and by enriching this model, make all relevant VISTA data securely accessible and computable in real-time across all VA VISTA systems as one national, standard Master VISTA system.
+The VISTA Data Project is a new VA data-centric approach to comprehensively expose and represent all 35 years of patient data and institutional know-how currently in the VA's 131 nationally deployed health information systems (VISTA) using a modern web-standard machine-processable data model; and by enriching and operationalizing this model, make all relevant VISTA data securely accessible and computable in real-time across all VA VISTA systems as one national, standard Master VISTA system.

 <img style="padding-left: 5em" src="/assets/vdp-basic-annotated11.png"/>

 ## Features